MohsinRasheed/hello-world/README.md

 I am learning Javascript and basic of computer programing.
 Hopefully i will be able to uppload my project here very soon.
 That's all for now.
 :>

+alright.. now u am editing this file for the second time !!!